laitiii/filmly/README.md

 * Account profile page listing the reviews made by an user
 * Commenting on other users reviews

-Testing instructions:
+## Usage instructions
-After cloning the repository and changing your terminal working directory there run these commands:
+After cloning or downloading the repository and changing your terminal working directory there run these commands:

 Creating the virtual environment and installing requirements: